Two shapes are Similar when one can become the other after a resize, flip, slide or turn.

 Here are 3 examples of shapes that are Similar:

 This can make life a lot easier when solving geometry puzzles, as in this example:

 Example: What is the missing length here?

-In fact you could flip over the red triangle, rotate it a little, then resize it and it would fit exactly on top of the main triangle.
+In fact we can flip the red triangle over, rotate it a little, resize it, and it will fit exactly on top of the blue triangle.
 So they are similar triangles.

 Congruent or Similar?